 - 3.43 Where a purpose built shared living scheme fails to meet the policy compliant level of affordable housing contribution at application stage a late stage review mechanism will be required through the s106 agreement to try and capture any additional contribution. - 3.44 The review process will follow the same approach as that used for regular C3 housing schemes and will similarly use Formula's 1 and 2 above.
-It is distinct from the Build to Rent approach as the tenure of affordable housing that can be provided from a purpose built shared living scheme is not limited to Discounted Market Rent.
+It is distinct from the Build to Rent approach as the tenure of affordable housing is not limited to Discounted Market Rent.

-Providing the additional contribution on-site or off-site?
+Providing the Additional Contribution On-Site or Off-Site?

-3.45 If the affordable housing contribution, as determined through a late stage review, is being provided on-site then the level of financial contribution will be translated into an equivalent number of on-site habitable rooms taking into account the value of affordable housing units of relevant tenures.
-Formula 4 below will be used to undertake this process.
+- 3.45 If the affordable housing contribution, as determined through a late stage review, is being provided on-site then the level of financial contribution will be translated into an equivalent number of on-site habitable rooms taking into account the value of affordable housing units of relevant tenures.
+Formula 4 below will be used to undertake this process. - 3.46 The additional contribution, whether on-site, or being provided as a financial contribution off-site can be used to deliver additional affordable housing units or to increase the affordability of existing affordable housing.